kdouda/rabbitmq-move/README.md

 * 0.1
   * Initial Release

+## Contributing

+This is an extremely single-purpose bash script, but if you have any ideas for improving it, or if some use case does not work for you, please open an issue!

+### Future

+Something I am considering doing is creating a CLI interface (using something like Gum) for this that would report the progress, show queue states and so on.
+Another script I have ready is for saving RabbitMQ messages to disk, which will be released in another repository.

 ## License

 This project is licensed under the MIT license.
 But if you for any reason use this, please do let me know, I'd love to know!